Last updated on September 7th, 2023 at 11:29 pm

 Swaddles and sleep sacks like the Swaddle Up by our friends at Love to Dream are completely acceptable and may actually benefit your baby’s sleep.
 If swaddling or using a sleep sack, you should dress your baby in a onesie or one-piece cotton jammies.
 Too many layers can cause your baby to overheat.

 Where are the cords?

-Second, pay attention to where cords are located in relation to the crib.
-When the baby is laying in the crib, you don’t want them to be able to reach any cords from window shades, monitors, etc as it could become a strangulation hazard.
-Make sure that monitor cords are tightly attached to the wall to ensure that the baby does not grab the cord and pull it or tangle themselves.
+Pay attention to where cords are located in relation to your baby’s crib.
+When they are lying in their crib, you don’t want them to be able to reach any cords from window shades, monitors, sound machines, etc. These are strangulation hazards.

 Anchor all furniture